radial-color-picker/angular-color-picker/README.md

 Great UX starts with two basic principles - ease of use and simplicity.
 Selecting a color should be as easy as moving a slider, clicking a checkbox or pressing a key just like other basic form elements behave.

 This is a flexible and elegant material-ish design color picker.
-Developed with mobile devices and keyboard usage in mind.
+Developed with mobile devices in mind.
 Key features:
 * Supports touch devices
 * Angular animations

+This component doesn't have feature parity with it's (predecessor)[https://github.com/talamaska/angular-radial-color-picker] for Angular 1.x

+The component is developed so it can be used with template-driven or reactive form, or as a simple component.

 ## Quick Links